typesafegithub/github-workflows-kt/README.md

        }
    }

-   println(workflow.toYaml(
-       sourceFile = Paths.get(".github/workflows/hello_world_workflow.main.kts"),
-       targetFile = Paths.get(".github/workflows/hello_world_workflow.yml")
-   ))
+   println(workflow.toYaml())
    ```

    Explanation: first, we create a workflow with the DSL provided by this library.
-What's written to the `workflow`
-   variable is an object of type `it.krzeminski.githubactions.domain.Workflow`, it's not a YAML yet.
-However, a call to
-   `toYaml(...)` extension function does the final piece of job.
-The reason it needs source and target file paths is to
+The reason it needs source and target
-   be able to generate consistency checks, to ensure that both source and target files are in sync.
-You'll see it in a
+   file paths is to be able to generate consistency checks, to ensure that both source and target files are in sync.
-   moment in the generated file.
+   You'll see it in a moment in the generated file.What's written to the `workflow` variable is an object of type
+   `it.krzeminski.githubactions.domain.Workflow`, it's not a YAML yet.
+However, a call to `toYaml()` extension function
+   does the final piece of job.
 4. Generate the YAML by calling the above script and redirecting its output to the desired YAML file path:
    ```
    .github/workflows/hello_world_workflow.main.kts > .github/workflows/hello_world_workflow.yml